Prime Directive (novel): Plot summary

 Kirk and the other senior officers (with the exception of Scotty, who was not on the bridge at the time) are blamed for the destruction of Talin civilization, attributed to their supposed violation of Starfleet's Prime Directive (hence the title of the book), and either resign from Starfleet, are demoted to ensign, or in Uhura's case, court-martialed and dishonorably discharged.
 Although they are separated, Kirk's crew do not give up individual efforts to return and establish what went wrong at Talin.
 Kirk, under assumed aliases, works his way across space as laborer and cargo chief.
 Sulu and Chekov join up with an Orion smuggler and slave trader in order to steal his ship.
 Uhura and McCoy join forces and purchase a space craft and create a fictitious identity for McCoy, the feared pirate "Black Ire."
 On Earth, Spock joins forces with a radical student group that advocates the elimination of the Prime Directive.
 Through manipulation of the students, the Vulcan embassy and the by-laws of the Federation, Spock arranges for two Talin astronauts (one from each of the two Talin superpowers) who escaped before the planet's destruction, to speak before the Federation Council as ambassadors for their planet, and request the Federation's help.
 Through various means, Spock, Kirk and the other senior Enterprise officers rendezvous with Scotty (who has been working feverishly to refurbish the nearly-destroyed Enterprise) at the now-closed observation post on Talin's moon.

 It is revealed that the nations of Talin IV were manipulated into attacking each other by insect-like drones of a planet-sized creature called the "One," which is slowly approaching Talin IV.
 The drones (called the "Many") were sent to prepare Talin IV for consumption by the One.
-The drones inadvertently fomented the nuclear exchange by their efforts to create conditions on the planets' surface conducive to the growth of the algae that is the One's food.
+The drones fomented the nuclear exchange as part of their efforts to create conditions on the planets' surface conducive to the growth of the algae that is the One's food.
 Ultimately, a gas giant planet in the Talin system is substituted for Talin IV as the One's new food source, sparing Talin IV without destroying the One.
 Kirk and the other senior officers are restored to full rank and resume their duty stations on the Enterprise.
 Kirk lands on the surface of the planet with an away team, which begins reviving billions of Talin who have survived by going into hibernation.

 Reception

 Ann-Marie Cahill of BookRiot.com recommend the book as "one of my absolute favourites" and praises the book for the ways it addresses ethical challenges through the different perspectives of characters from the original series.
+Publishers Weekly wrote: "The intricate Star Trek universe is handled well, especially in an amusing subplot putting Sulu and Chekov aboard an Orion pirate ship.
+While this installment is unlikely to attract new readers to the series, Trekkies will not be disappointed."

 The novel is a favorite of the relaunch film's co-writer Roberto Orci.